Compounding: Australia

-Regulation in the United States
+United States

 In the United States, compounding pharmacies are licensed and regulated by states.
-National standards have been created by the Pharmacy Compounding Accreditation Board (PCAB), however, obtaining accreditation is not mandatory and inspections for compliance occur only every three years.
-The Food and Drug Administration (FDA) has authority to regulate "manufacturing" of pharmaceutical products—which applies when drug products are not made or modified as to be tailored in some way to the individual patient—regardless of whether this is done at a factory or at a pharmacy.
+National standards have been created by the Pharmacy Compounding Accreditation Board, although obtaining accreditation is not mandatory.
+The Food and Drug Administration (FDA) has authority to regulate "manufacturing" of pharmaceutical products—which applies when drug products are not made or modified as to be tailored in some way to the individual patient.

 In the Drug Quality and Security Act (DQSA) of 2013 (H.R.
-3204), Congress amended the Federal Food, Drug, and Cosmetic Act (FFDCA) to clarify limits of FDA jurisdiction over patient-specific compounding, and to provide an optional pathway for "non-traditional" or bulk compounders to operate.
-The law established that pharmacies compounding only "patient-specific" preparations made in response to a prescription (503A pharmacies) cannot be required to obtain FDA approval for such products, as they will remain exclusively under state-level pharmacy regulation.
-At the same time, section 503B of the law regulates "outsourcing facilities" which conduct bulk compounding or are used as outsourcing for compounding by other pharmacies.
-These outsourcing facilities can be explicitly authorized by the Food and Drug Administration under specified circumstances, while being exempted from certain requirements otherwise imposed on mass-producers.
-In any pharmacy, compounding is not permitted for a drug product that is "essentially a copy" of a mass-produced drug product; however, outsourcing pharmacies are subject to a broader definition of "essentially a copy".
-For traditional/patient-specific compounding, 503A's definition of "copy" retains its original focus on drug products or ultimate dosage forms rather than drug substances or active ingredients, and in any event it explicitly excludes from its definition any compounded drug product that a given patient's prescribing practitioner determines makes a "significant difference" for the patient.
+3204), Congress amended the Federal Food, Drug, and Cosmetic Act (FFDCA) to clarify limits of FDA jurisdiction over "traditional" or patient-specific compounding, and to provide an optional pathway for "non-traditional" or bulk compounders to operate.
+The law established that pharmacies compounding only patient-specific preparations made in response to a prescription ("503A" pharmacies) cannot be required to obtain FDA approval for such products, as they will remain exclusively under state-level pharmacy regulation.

-The FDA weighs the following factors in deciding whether it has authority to "exercise its discretion" to require approval for a custom-compounded drug product:
+At the same time, section 503B of the law regulates "outsourcing facilities" which conduct bulk compounding or are used as outsourcing for compounding by other pharmacies (and whose compounding activities "may or may not" be patient-specific based on individualized prescriptions.).
+Such outsourcing facilities can be explicitly authorized by the Food and Drug Administration and regulated accordingly, while also being exempted from certain requirements otherwise imposed on mass-producers.

+Neither type of compounding is permitted for a drug product that is deemed to be "essentially a copy" of a mass-produced drug product; however, outsourcing pharmacies are subject to a broader statutory definition of "essentially a copy".
+For traditional, patient-specific compounding, the definition of "copy" was initially focused on drug products or ultimate dosage forms rather than drug substances or active ingredients, although in 2026, the FDA published guidance indicating that a broader a definition is allowed for custom-compounded agents.

+Beyond the FDA's own positions regarding its statutory and constitutional authority over compounding, there have been industry disputes and court cases with varying levels of clarity on the matter.
+To the extent the FDA does have authority over compounding, it has stated it would weigh the following factors in deciding upon enforcement: